scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Reverse Path Refreshment

 When a client contacts a server, it is usually understood that it wants the server to use the reverse path to answer back.
-It the server uses that path for a long period of time, the path will eventually expire.
+If the server uses that path for a long period of time, the path will eventually expire.
 How to standardize the process of refreshment?

+There are some relevant points we have identified for the discussion:

+* Usually the server's transport layer or application layer API will store the initial address of the client to be used through all the session.
+Bridging the semantics of the address being needed for the server to answer back, into a path being needed for the server to answer back, we can only assume that the server transport or application layer will store the initial path using its transport or application layer API.
+We will need to consider this, as well as how other protocols such as QUIC (TODO add reference to QUIC here) with the ability of migrating a session to a different address, work efficiently.

+* How long before expiration should the client and server still use a path?
+How do we handle that?

+* Is it actually necessary to solve this reverse path refresh problem at all?
+Listing some pros and cons.
+  * Pros:
+    * The client may happen to have an about-to-expire path.
+    If the server can't refresh, the client always needs to consider whether a path is valid "long enough", which might only be possible to guess.
+  * Cons:
+    * It is probably rare that a server needs to send data for a long time without the application layer protocol requiring the client to ever answer back.
+    * Sending keep-alives sounds like a connection based protocol.
+    It alo means we need to figure out when to stop sending keep-alives.
+    * It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.

+### Proposed Solutions

 * The server must ask the CS for a path, regardless of the client's policy.
 * The client (somehow) sends a new packet with a new path, prompting the server to use this path from now on.

-There are some nuances: Usually the server's API will store the initial address of the client to be used through all the session.
-We might need to take this into account.

-A related question: how long before expiration should we still use a path?
-How do we handle that?

-Do we actually need to solve this reverse path refresh problem?

-* CONTRA: It is probably rare that a server needs to send data for a long time without the application layer protocol requiring the client to ever answer back.
-* PRO: The client may happen to have an old-ish path.
-If we can't refresh, the client always needs to consider whether a path is valid "long enough", which might only be possible to guess.
-* CONTRA: Sending keep-alives sounds like a connection based protocol.
-It alo means we need to figure out when to stop sending keep-alives.
-* CONTRA: It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.

 # Hummingbird / QoS